Research Methodology: MODE OF APPROACH

 \subsection{{\bf{\emph{Research Design}}}}

+{\emph{Plan your work and work your plan}} is the suggestion of Napolean Hill.
 For a scientific research one has to prepare a research design.
 It should indicate the various approaches to be used in solving the research problem, sources and information related to the problem and, time frame and the cost budget.
 Essentially, the research design creates the foundation of the entire research work.
 The design will help perform the chosen task easily and in a systematic way.
 Once the research design is completed the actual work can be initiated.
 The first step in the actual work is to learn the facts pertaining to the problem.
 Particularly, theoretical methods, numerical techniques, experimental techniques and other relevant data and tools necessary for the present study have to be collected and learnt.
 10pt It is not necessary that every theory, technique and information in the topic of research is useful for a particular problem.
 A researcher has to identify and select materials which are useful to the present work.
 Further, the validity and utility of the information gathered should be tested before using them.
 Scientific research is based on certain mathematical, numerical and experimental methods.
 These sources have to be properly studied and judged before applying them to the problem of interest.

-\subsection{{\bf{\emph{What are the Possible Approaches \\ to be Followed by a Researcher?}}}}
+\subsection{{\bf{\emph{What are the Possible Approaches to be Followed by a Researcher?}}}}